Did you know that your version of Internet Explorer is out of date?

 2010-14, 2015-16, 2017-20

 Principally supported by JICA, the Grand Egyptian Museum in Giza, which has a total estimated project cost of approximately $550 million, will be the largest and most important Pharaonic museum in the world, the largest museum in Egypt and one of the leading scientific, historical and archaeological study centers on the globe.
 The museum's twenty-first century galleries will be located in an iconic and distinctive building on the edge of the desert abutting the Giza Pyramids world heritage site.
-The Museum, designed by Heneghan Peng Architects, will cover 3,500 years of ancient Egyptian history and house more than 100,000 artifacts.
+The Museum, designed by Heneghan Peng Architects, covers 3,500 years of ancient Egyptian history and houses more than 100,000 artifacts.